finint/DRPO/README.md

-# Efficient Continuous Space Policy Optimization for High-frequency Trading
+# Efficient Continuous Space Policy Optimization for High-frequency Trading (DRPO)
 ## 1. Prepare you training data

 * The input of our model are using a .npz file which contains `input_data, buy_price, sell_price` and `date_list` by default.
 Of course, you may use the data format you wish by changing the `_load_data` function of the `DRPOTrainer` class in `./trainer/drpo_trainer.py`.
 But to make sure that the `input_date`'s shape must be `(batchsize, sequence_length, stock_num, feature_num)` and the `buy_price`'s and `sell_price`'s shape must be `(batchsize, sequence_length, stock_num)` accordingly. `Date_list` is not necessarily needed in training.